MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitaddelements.md

 ### -param ElementsCount

-TBD - The number of elements that will be added to the circuit.
+The number of elements that will be added to the circuit.
 This is a TBD zero / one based count.

 ## -returns